 The Chief Probation Officer or the authorized designee, in cooperation with the Superintendent of Schools, shall develop procedures to meet the transition needs of youth, including the development of an education transition plan, in accordance with the State Education Code and in alignment with the Case Management Policy (15 CCR 1370.
-See Release procedures for further information.
+See Release procedures for further information, which outlines the coordinated services for the youth transitioning.